margaretmf/margaretmf.github.io/resume.md

 ### UNIVERSITY OF VIRGINIA
 BA in [History](http://as.virginia.edu) | August 2010 - May 2014
 * Advisors: Sophia Rosenfeld, Raf Alvarado
+* Navigated a university founded in 1819 with 17,011 students enrolled and connected the dots between liberal arts and science classes
 * Major Papers: History of Children's Play in the Victorian Era, History of Musicology during the Scientific Revolution
 * Relevant Classwork: Computer Science I, Statistics I, Linear Algebra, Calculus II, Digital Information Studies, History of Scientific Revolution, History of Entrepreneurship, Humanity and Technology in 2035
 * Award: International Residential College Leadership